-Monthly Website Maintenance Cost – Is It Worth the Expense?
+Is The Cost Of Monthly Website Maintenance Worth the Expense?

 However, if you are like many small business owners, you probably have enough on your plate without having to know the minute and specific details of website maintenance.
 Your time is most probably better spent running your business, instead of running your website.

 If you manage your website and something goes wrong, would you know what to do?
 Where do you start?
 When did the problem start?
 What caused the problem?
 Who do you call?

 If you just identified a problem but don’t regularly do thorough checks, the issue may have been present for a long time.
 Simply doing a restore to a previous version (if you have an old backup) may fix the problem, but how far back do you go?
 If you restore from an old backup, will you lose content changes, customer information, sales information, etc?

 If something does go wrong, there is a good chance it may affect the look and functionality of your website, and your customers will notice.
 Not only this, but the search engines will notice and can penalise your website.
 And the longer it goes on, the worse your site (and your reputation) can be affected.

 Another option is to get someone in to fix the issues if and when you find them.
 It could take you days to find someone, and since you have never used them before how can you trust them?
 Then (like all emergency work), you will probably be charged a small fortune.
 Like maintaining your car, regular care and maintenance minimises the risk and often works out cheaper in the long run.